Finding DoRI: Discovery of Retained Images in Diffusion Models: The Illusion of Memorization Locality

 \subsection{Images are Not Memorized in a Subset of Weights}

-Building on our observation of high diversity among adversarial embeddings, we now turn our attention to internal model activations.
-For fixed input noise, we anticipate these activations will vary depending on the text embedding provided to the DM.
-This analysis is crucial, because pruning methods like \wanda and \nemo rely heavily on internal activations---treated as per-weight metrics---to identify weights contributing to data replication as candidates for pruning.
-Consequently, if different adversarial embeddings leading to the same output yield distinct activation patterns, we would expect \wanda and \nemo to prune different sets of weights.
-Inconsistency in the resulting pruned sets would suggest a lack of empirical support for the locality assumption regarding memorization.

-We quantify activation variability using \textit{discrepancy}, defined as the mean pairwise L2 distance between activations of a specific layer across different input embeddings during the first denoising step.
-To eliminate randomness due to the noise sampling, we fix the initial noise and only replace the adversarial embeddings used to guide the generation process.
-The precise formulation of the discrepancy metric is provided in~\cref{eq:similarity_acts} in~\cref{appx:locality_in_model}.
-Evaluation of the discrepancy is done on two sets of text embeddings: the set \Yadv of 100 adversarial embeddings crafted for a single image, which is identical to the set used in \cref{sec:yadvs_are_not_local}, and a set of an additional 100 randomly selected memorized embeddings, denoted by \Ymem, where each embedding corresponds to a different memorized image.
-Since replicating distinct images should require more varied activations than replicating the same one, we expect higher discrepancy for \Ymem and lower, more consistent values for~\Yadv.

-The activations are collected from the layers where \nemo and \wanda operate: the cross-attention modules' value layer for \nemo and their output fully-connected layers for \wanda.
-We compute activations for seven cross-attention modules, indexed from 1 to 7, spanning the three Down blocks (indices 1 to 6, each block has two modules) and the Mid block of the U-Net~\citep{ronneberger2015unet}, following the setup of \nemo.

-Surprisingly, the results in~\cref{fig:mem_not_local_model} (left) show that activation patterns for adversarial embeddings \Yadv exhibit discrepancies across layers that are comparable to those observed for different memorized embeddings \Ymem.
-This suggests that different adversarial embeddings, even when used to trigger the same image generation, activate distinct parts of the model---contradicting the intuition that embeddings producing the same output should yield similar activations.
-While for \wanda the discrepancy appears slightly smaller for \Yadv, it remains substantial, indicating that each adversarial embedding \yadvin induces a unique activation pattern within the model.

-While high discrepancy scores suggest that different weights may contribute to data replication, we investigate this further by analyzing the consistency of pruning-based mitigation methods across different adversarial embeddings for the same image.
-Since \nemo and \wanda rely on activations to select weights for pruning, we expect these sets to vary across different adversarial embeddings.
-To validate this expectation, we define the \textit{weight agreement} between two adversarial embeddings as the overlap of identified weights from \nemo or \wanda, normalized by the total number of identified weights, \ie the intersection over union.
-The final agreement metric is computed as the average pairwise weight agreement across a set of adversarial embeddings.
-The precise formulation of this metric is provided in~\cref{eq:agreement} in~\cref{appx:locality_in_model}.
-If no weights are identified for a pair in a given layer, we set the agreement to~1.
-As with the discrepancy metric, we report the mean agreement per layer.
+While high discrepancy scores suggest that different subsets of weights contribute to data replication, we further assess the consistency of pruning-based mitigation methods across adversarial embeddings for the same image.
+Since \nemo and \wanda select weights for pruning based on activation patterns, we expect the identified sets of weights to vary with different adversarial triggers.